cnr/stockfighter-hs/README.md

 #### stockfighter-hs

-This project is nowhere near complete, and the library portion is garbage.
-Still working it out.
+This project is nowhere near complete, and the library portion is ~~garbage~~ *less garbage now! (as of 3/19).
+It might even be usable!*.

+Still working things out.